 With the amount of information out there, people’s attention spans are decreasing.
 The idea is to give as much information in the shortest amount of time.
 One of the best ways to do this is by creating what is known as “interactive content”.
 This may include providing videos, surveys, quizzes, polls and even calculators for the public to take part in.
 This is not to say that blogging or ebooks are not important.
 It's just that interactive content has become one of the main tools in marketer’s toolbox.

 The All or Nothing Approach

-Content has to done with proper planning and strategy.
+Content has to do with proper planning and strategy.
 It cannot be done in a half-hearted manner.
 You have to go all the way with it.
 According to Joe Pulizzi, the chief content officer of Content Marketing Institute, “with content marketing, it is all or nothing”.
 There is no point in just dabbling in it, he adds.
 For you, this means putting in place full-fledged editorial calendar and making sure there is a good content strategy tied in with the company’s objectives.

 Let WSI Help You with the Correct Words

 If navigating the world of correct word usage sounds confusing to you, then you do have the choice of using professionals to make it through the minefield known as word usage.
 We have been in the digital marketing world long enough to know what needs to be done.
 Contact us today to get started!REQUEST YOUR FREE COMPETITIVE ANALYSIS

 **The digital landscape is everchanging.
 Contact us to discuss current industry standards.

 - How You Should Properly Balance Your Content Strategy

 - Marketing Tactics that Need to be Left in the Past